Echinochloa polystachya (Kunth) Hitchc.

 Echinochloa polystachya (Kunth) Hitchc. var. spectabilis (Nees ex Trin.)
 Mart.
 Crov.

-Echinochloa polystachya is an aquatic or sub-aquatic perennial with course culms 1–2.5 m high, thick in the lower parts, from long rhizomes, internodes glabrous, nodes glabrous or obscurely pubescent.
+Echinochloa polystachya is an aquatic or sub-aquatic perennial with coarse culms 1–2.5 m high, thick in the lower parts, from long rhizomes, internodes glabrous, nodes glabrous or obscurely pubescent.
 Ligule a rim of stiff, yellow hairs to 4 mm long.
-Leaf blades 20–60 cm long 10–25 mm wide, scabrous on the margin.
-Panicles mostly 15–25 mm long, dense, the short, thick branches ascending.
+Leaf blades 20–60 cm long, 10–25 mm wide, scabrous on the margin.
+Panicles mostly 15–25 cm long, with ascending side-branches (racemes), 2.5–11.0 cm long.
 Spikelets 5–7 mm long, lanceolate.
-Upper floret hermaphrodite, 5–6 mm long, with awn 5–7 mm long, or mucronate; lower floret staminate with awn on lemma 7–17 mm long.
+Upper floret hermaphrodite, 5–6 mm long, with awn 5–7 mm long or mucronate; lower floret staminate with awn on lemma 7–17 mm long.

+‘Amity’, the only released cultivar of the species, differs from the botanical species norm in having flowering culms 100–200 cm long, 7–10-noded, nodes glabrous.
+Ligule hairs 1–1.5 mm long.
+Leaf blades 30–36 cm long, 10–12 mm wide.
+Panicle axis 20–30 cm long.
+Spikelets 4.5–5.5 mm long, 1.7–2.0 mm wide.
+The most distinctive differences are the much shorter mucros of the lemmas of ‘Amity’; the lemmas of are normally awned rather than mucronate.
 ‘Amity’ has flat linear, glabrous leaves, tapering to a narrow apex, rounded or auriculate at the base.
 Panicle axis scabrous; primary branches with spikelets appressed to the rachis, 2.5–9.0 cm long.
 Pedicels 0.2–2.0 mm long, scabrous, disarticulation at the base of the spikelet.
 Spikelets plano-convex, lanceolate.
 Lower glume 2.5–3.0 mm long, ovate-lanceolate.
 Upper glume 4.5–5.5 mm long, lanceolate 6–7-nerved, chartaceous, glabrous, strigose on the nerves apically, acuminate, 5.0–5.5 mm long.
 Lemma of lower floret 5.0–5.5 mm x 1.0–1.5 mm, lanceolate, chartaceous, 7–9-nerved, the surface glabrous, acuminate, with mucro 1.0–1.5 mm long; lower palea linear, acute.
-Upper floret lemma 4.5 mm long, white, cartilaginous, smooth, ovate-lanceolate, acuminate, with mucro 0.5 mm long; upper palea cartilaginous, smooth, enclosed at its apex by the lemma .
+Upper floret lemma 4.5 mm long, white, cartilaginous, smooth, ovate-lanceolate, acuminate, with mucro 0.5 mm long; upper palea cartilaginous, smooth, enclosed at its apex by the lemma.

-South America: Argentina, Bolivia, Brazil, Ecuador, French Guiana, Guyana, Paraguay, Peru, Suriname, Uruguay.
+South America: Argentina, Bolivia, Brazil, Chile, Ecuador, French Guiana, Guyana, Paraguay, Peru, Suriname, Uruguay, Venezuela

 Tolerates a wide range of soil fertility, but best on soils of medium to high fertility.
 In Colombia, found on clay soils.
-It is adapted to soil pH 4.0–8.0 and has some resistance to sodicity .
+It is adapted to soil pH 4–8 and has some tolerance of sodicity.
 Very tolerant of poor drainage.

 Very palatable grass but access by livestock may be limited by depth of water.
 Cattle get access as seasonal flood levels recede.
 Can be grazed, or conserved on dried soil surfaces.
 Cutting below 40 cm reduces yield.
 Supports high stocking rates with rotational grazing with 45-day rest.

-Seed yields and quality are very low.
-Aleman is normally planted from stem or stolon cuttings (1–2 t/ha) at spacings of 1–4 m between rows and plants within the rows.
+Since seed yields and quality are very low, aleman grass is normally planted from stem or stolon cuttings (1–2 t/ha) at spacings of 1–4 m between and within the rows.
 Stem sections with 2–3 nodes are planted with 1 node above the surface.
 They can be planted manually into wet mud or dropped into the surface of shallow water and pushed into the soil by special wheels on a light-weight tractor.
 Establishment is most successful where competition from existing vegetation has been removed.

-Not normally fertilised as it relies on nitrogen mineralised by fluctuating soil water, rapid decomposition of organic matter and by the activity of nitrogen-fixing bacteria in the roots of the grass .
-However, it can be very responsive to high levels of N fertiliser.
+Not normally fertilised as it relies on nitrogen mineralised by fluctuating soil water, rapid decomposition of organic matter and by the activity of nitrogen-fixing organisms in the root zone of the grass.
+However, it can be very responsive to high levels of N fertilizer.

-Not generally compatable with other species due to flooded conditions.
+Not generally compatible with other species due to flooded conditions.

 No serious insect pests in Australia but likely to be affected by fungi that infect other native Echinochloa grasses, e.g. smuts (Ustilago tricophora) and leaf spots due to Bipolaris spp., Cercospora spp. and Curvularia lunata.